docksal/docksal/docs/behat.md

 ![](img/behat-run-tests.png)

-If everything is ok, you will see openned windows with tests result (all tests are runned in this case):
+If everything is ok, you will see opened windows with tests result (all tests are run in this case):

 ![](img/behat-run-window.png)